sparshjaincs/Python-program-bank/README.md

 ##### This is python program bank which help us to keep a record of python programs.
-Using Python program bank we can manage all our python programs efficiently.This provides a facility to insert new program,run the program,edit the program at one platform.
+Using Python program bank we can manage all our python programs efficiently.This provides a facility to insert new program,run program,edit program at one platform.

 REQUIREMENTS